 - Cost of debris removal which exceeds 1% of the claim amount

-- Architects, surveyors or engineers fees which exceed 3% of the claim amount
+- Architects, surveyors or engineers’ fees that exceed 3% of the claim amount

 - Rent paid for an alternate accommodation